-- **Universal Background Checks (UBC) We need to close every loophole that allows people who shouldn’t have guns to get them – this includes background checks for every gun sale, including all private (third party and gun show) sales.
+- Universal Background Checks (UBC) We need to close every loophole that allows people who shouldn’t have guns to get them – this includes background checks for every gun sale, including all private (third party and gun show) sales.
 Over 83% of Utahns, including responsible gun owners, support universal background checks.
+Ask your state lawmakers where they stand on Universal Background Checks.

 - Permit To Purchase Systems – States that have most effectively decreased their gun violence have permit to purchase (PTP) laws.
 These laws require individuals to pass background and criminal record checks through local law enforcement before they can purchase a gun.
 This policy reduces gun violence, stems the flow of illegal firearms to criminals and is more effective than UBC’s alone.